sandeepseesa/BlogPost/README.md

 # BlogPost

 A blog application built with Express.js, Node.js, and MongoDB using the MVC architecture.
 This application supports user authentication, allowing users to register, log in, and create blog posts.
-Posts are dynamically updated on the page and include the author's name and the date.
+Posts are dynamically updated on the page, including the author's name and date.

 ## Features